jon-harper/OmniBox-docs/docs/assembly_v2/index.md

 ### Example Image Orientation

-Images for assembly are provided from a limited set of overhead/angled perspectives.
+Images for assembly are provided from isometric (angled and over-or-under) perspectives.
 The component (or components) used in the current step is highlighted in blue.

 ### Mounting Fans